 Each Fall and Winter term, ELI presents free interactive workshops focusing on specific English writing and speaking skills U-M students need to succeed in their academic and professional careers.
-ELI workshops are open to all UM students.
+ELI workshops are open to all U-M students.

-FALL 2021 WORKSHOP SERIES: English for Academic Purposes
+Fall 2023 WORKSHOP SERIES: English for Academic Purposes

 Whether you are writing a research article, class assignment, conference abstract or dissertation, the words, grammatical structures, and organizational patterns you use all signal whether your text sounds “academic.”
 We will look at features of academic style, and how these differ across a range of writing that undergraduate and graduate students do.
 In this workshop we will work on how to make effective stylistic choices for the types of writing you are doing and the academic identity you wish to convey to your readers in various writing contexts.
 Bring a text you are currently working on for analysis.
-Please come prepared to participate actively in small group discussions
+Please come prepared to participate actively in small group discussions.
+SIGN-UP

-(For students applying to masters, PhD, and professional programs)Are you applying to a graduate program for fall 2022?
+(For students applying to masters, PhD, and professional graduate programs)Are you applying to a graduate program for fall 2023?
 Are you trying to figure out how to organize and narrow down all that you might write in your Statement of Purpose (SOP)?
 How does an SOP differ from a Personal Statement?
 How do a Teaching Philosophy Statement or a Diversity Statement fit in?
 We will examine organizational strategies for the range of essays you are crafting and explore ways to find the words to articulate why you are a great match for the program(s) you are applying to.
 Bring a list of ideas, a draft outline, or draft essays to work on during the workshop.
-Please come prepared to participate actively in small group discussions
+Please come prepared to participate actively in small group discussions.
+SIGN-UP

 WHAT ARE YOU LAUGHING AT?
 UNDERSTANDING AMERICAN HUMOR (Mon, Oct 2, 6-8 pm)